-Description of Data: The data on Lab Facility shows the middling or better satisfactions among the graduates.
-A majority of the college graduates are generally satisfied with the quality lab facility at the college.
-In a range of 0-5star scale, 13 graduates, have marked three stars to show their satisfaction at the lab facility provided by the college.
-The second-largest number of graduates, i.e., 10, has marked five stars for the facility.
-The third-largest number of graduates, i.e., 7, marked four stars to this facility at the college.
-A small number of students have either declined to comment or marked one or two star or a zero star.
-Thus, the graduates seem to be petty satisfied with the lab service while a very small number of graduates seem to be frustrated with the facility at the college. (see Figure 11).
+Description of Data: A majority of the college graduates are generally satisfied with the quality lab facility at the college.
+A large number of all graduates, i.e.,21 out of 60, have marked four stars to show their satisfaction at the lab facility provided by the college.
+The second-largest number of graduates, i.e., 14, has marked for and five stars equally.
+The third-largest number of graduates, i.e., 8, marked two stars to this facility at the college.
+A small number of students have either declined to comment or marked simply a star or a zero star.
+Thus, the graduates seem to be largely satisfied with the lab service while a very small number of graduates seem to be frustrated with the facility at the college. (see Figure 11).